 An active demand response program currently exists whereby peak demands are reduced via electric water heater control, air conditioner control, voltage control, and interrupted loads.
 Central and its member cooperatives are reducing peak loads approximately 125 MW during winter months and 60 MW during summer months.
 These are longstanding programs that began 30 years ago.
 While many of the switches are controlled via a radio signal, South Carolina distribution cooperatives are increasingly turning to smart-grid applications that use power line carrier technology to communicate.
 Central and its member cooperatives began a "Beat the Peak" program in 2016.
 "Beat the Peak" allows members to voluntarily sign up to receive notifications of peak demand periods.
-Notifications are sent via text, email, and/or voice messages at times when they can help reduce electricity use.
-Central and its member cooperatives piloted a smart thermostat program in 2017 to test the demand impacts of adjusting thermostats via Wi-Fi during peak demand periods.
+Notifications are sent via text, email, and/or voice messages during peak times when members can help reduce electricity use.